Monday of the First Week in Ordinary Time

 Jesus came to Capernaum with his followers, and on the sabbath he entered the synagogue and taught.
 The people were astonished at his teaching, for he taught them as one having authority and not as the scribes.
 Mark 1:21-22

-As we enter into this First Week of Ordinary Time, we are given the image of Jesus teaching in the synagogue.
+As we enter into this First Week in Ordinary Time, we are given the image of Jesus teaching in the synagogue.
 And as He teaches, it’s clear that there is something special about Him.
 He is one who teaches with a new authority.

 This statement in Mark’s Gospel contrasts Jesus with the scribes who apparently teach without this unmistakable authority.
 This statement should not go unnoticed.